 Benefits of gardening with kids

 There are so many amazing benefits of gardening with kids.
 Creating a garden with your children is a wonderful way to spend quality time with them outside and teach them about nature and the environment.
-Kids get the benefits of fresh air, sunshine and outdoor activity.
-It teaches them responsibility about caring for living things by watering, pruning, weeding and fertilizing.
+Kids get the benefits of fresh air, sunshine, and outdoor activity.
+It teaches them responsibility for caring for living things by watering, pruning, weeding, and fertilizing.
 Gardening teaches them patience and tenacity.
 It makes them think about where their food is coming from and encourages them to eat healthy.
 Planting a garden is a cheap and easy activity that educates and nourishes.
-It’s a great life skill and of course, it’s fun!
+It’s a great life skill, and of course, it’s fun!

 easy and healthy kid-friendly snack ideas from the gardenQuick & Easy Kid-Friendly Snacks from the Garden